kamranahmedse/developer-roadmap/src/data/roadmaps/graphql/content/scalar-coercion@QFUOmJlPkkjpcl1vJxg9h.md

 # Scalar Coercion

-In GraphQL, scalar coercion is the process of converting a value from one type to another, as it flows through the resolvers.
-This is needed when the input value for a field does not match the expected type, but can still be successfully converted to the correct type.
+Scalar coercion in GraphQL converts input values from one type to another when they don't match the expected type but can be successfully converted.
+This process is implemented using custom scalar types with coerce functions that handle the type conversion.

-Scalar coercion can be implemented in the resolvers by using the **GraphQLScalarType** constructor to define a custom scalar type and providing a **coerce** function that can convert the input value to the correct type.

 Learn more from the following links: